oar-team/batsim/doc/proto_description.md

 ```

 ### SIMULATION_ENDS
+Sent when Batsim thinks that the simulation is over.
+It means that all the jobs
+(either coming from Batsim workloads/workflows inputs, or dynamically submitted
-Sent once all jobs have been submitted and have completed.
+ones) have been submitted and executed (or rejected).
+The scheduler should
+answer a [NOP](#nop) to this message then close its socket and terminate.

 - **data**: empty
 - **example**: